yolosec/deadcodeBlog/_posts/2016-06-14-UPC-UBEE-EVW3226-WPA2-RExing.markdown

 ```

 It seems like there is a MAC used to derive multiple different outputs (SSID, PASSPHRASE) in the code, so
-the differentiate it for different uses, a different suffix is added to it.
+to differentiate it for different uses, a different suffix is added to it.
 In fact, converted to ASCII
 it says `UPCDEAULTPASSPHRASE`.

 [![sprintf Magic string](/static/ubee/sprintfMagicString.png)](/static/ubee/sprintfMagicString.png)